rossumai/university/docs/extensions/business-rules-validation/configuration-examples.md

 ---
 sidebar_position: 1
+title: 'Business Rules Validation: Configuration examples'
-title: 'Configuration examples'
+sidebar_label: 'Configuration examples'
 ---

+# Configuration examples

 Here you can find examples of the most common real-world use cases for Business Rules Validation.
+Simply copy-paste them into extension settings and adjust as needed.

 ## Common Accounts Payable (AP) checks